Psingh12354/Pyspark/README.md

 ### Spark SQL
 The Spark SQL is built on the top of Spark Core.
 It provides support for structured data.

+### Data Ingestion
+Data ingestion is the process of obtaining and importing data for immediate use or storage in a database.
+To ingest something is to take something in or absorb something.
+- **Batch processing** In batch processing, the ingestion layer collects data from sources incrementally and sends batches to the application or system where the data is to be used or stored.
+Data can be grouped based on a schedule or criteria, such as if certain conditions are triggered.
+This approach is good for applications that don't require real-time data.
+It is typically less expensive.
+- **Real-time processing** This type of data ingestion is also referred to as stream processing.
+Data is not grouped in any way in real-time processing.
+Instead, each piece of data is loaded as soon as it is recognized by the ingestion layer and is processed as an individual object.
+Applications that require real-time data should use this approach.

+Data can be streamed in real time or ingested in batches.
+In real-time data ingestion, each data item is imported as the source emits it.

+### ETL Pipeline
+It simply means we have some source, driver, and destination.
+Where we perform Extract, Transform and Load operations.